aloria/aloria.github.io/README.md

 ### Option 1: Pull request
 If you're comfortable with Git, you can [submit a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 Recipe posts are in [aloria.github.io/_posts](https://github.com/aloria/aloria.github.io/tree/main/_posts), which you can use as a starting template.
 Posts use [Jekyll Markdown](https://gist.github.com/roachhd/779fa77e9b90fe945b0c).

 **Note:** you only need to include the file in `_posts` and any image you put in `assets/images` in your pull request.
 The engine will take care of the rest.
+This will avoid conflicts with the master branch.

 ### Option 2: Twitter DM
 You can also submit by sending a Direct Message to JTFR's twitter account [@TheFckingRecipe](https://twitter.com/TheFckingRecipe).